-A beautiful hillside garden in the heart of Hornsby that is especially well-known for its range of camellias.
+Lisgar Gardens is a beautiful hillside garden in the heart of Hornsby that is especially well-known for its range of camellias.

 Open hours: Weekdays 8am-3.30pm, Weekends 10am to 4pm (5pm during daylight savings)

 Built on a steep hillside, the garden’s different levels were created by the construction of sandstone block walls.
 By 1950 the gardens were planted with rhododendrons, azaleas, gardenias and other exotics in harmony with native trees and ferns, highlighting the varieties of camellia.

 Lisgar Gardens can be booked for up to three hours for weddings, naming ceremonies, group excursions and professional photography or filming.
-Phone 9847 6791 for more information.
+Phone 9847 6666 for more information.

 Please note: This venue is not suitable for holding parties or any form of catering.
 The maximum number of attendees is subject to NSW health regulations.